Monday, September 15, 2008

 "MOOOM!
 Hey, we are sooooo glad you stopped by!
 Thing 1 here and I just started reading this very, um, detailed book you bought her.
 Maybe you can help us out with this question here …"

 I bugged out, seeking comfort in the drunken, oversexed manliness of Tucker Max's "I Hope They Serve Beer in Hell."
-About half an hour later, My Love and I had a strategy review meeting.

-"Honey," I said, "you know I'm more than willing to tackle most cringe-inducing subjects with the kids but -- I'm sorry -- you were on the premises and I think you'll admit this is probably a topic [here's where I really sell it to the executive goddess within her] not within the grasp of my particular skill set."
+"Honey," I said, "you know I'm more than willing to tackle most cringe-inducing subjects with the kids but -- I'm sorry -- you were on the premises and I think you'll admit this is probably a topic not within the grasp of [here's where I really sell it to the executive goddess within her] my particular skill set."

 "I know!" she said.
 "I purposely stopped on that page the other day.
 I wanted to wait a while.
 Three days ago, we were reading a book about princesses and fairies.
 I didn't want to jump into periods right this minute.
 I meant to hide that book for a month or so."